johnmbrown19/EHR-Parachain-Node/README.md

-# Substrate Cumulus Parachain Template
+# EHR-XCHAIN Cumulus Parachain

-A new [Cumulus](https://github.com/paritytech/cumulus/)-based Substrate node, ready for hacking ☁️..
+A node to facilitate and test cross-chain messaging in the EHR-XCHAIN ecosystem.

 This project is originally a fork of the
 [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template)